Naane Varuvean: Plot

 Despite Prabhu and the psychiatrist rejecting Sathya's claim that Sonu exists, Sathya is still adamant that he is real.
 Based on his own research, Prabhu hires a group of young ghostbusters, whom he came across on YouTube.
-The technical team plants high end technical equipment to monitor the paranormal activity inside Sathya's room.
-At the middle of the night, the team finds footprints, using UV lighting, only to find Sathya missing from her room.
-The footprints lead back to Sathya's room, hinting she made a quick trip back to her room.
-The door is locked, where they start hearing Sathya's voice again.
+The technical team plants technical equipment to monitor the paranormal activity inside Sathya's room.
+At the middle of the night, the team finds footprints.The door is locked, where they start hearing Sathya's voice again.
 Terrified and fearing for Sathya's life, Prabhu tries to open the door, but the door unlocks itself and Sathya begins to talk in Marathi.
 The crew helps Prabhu understand and translate Sathya's communication.
 Possessed by Sonu's voice, Sathya reveals that Prabhu has to deal with Kathir and put an end to his atrocities that caused Sonu's death.

-Realizing the impact of the possession, the psychiatrist suggests to Prabhu to fulfill the requests of Sonu's spirit.
-It is revealed that Kathir, who was abandoned by his mother and Prabhu, struggled to find livelihood, where he was abused by the people, who tried to take advantage of him.
-Unable to control his thirst for killing, Kathir ended up killing all of them.
+The psychiatrist suggests to Prabhu to fulfill the requests of Sonu's spirit.
+It is revealed that Kathir, who was abandoned by his mother and Prabhu, struggled to find livelihood, where he was abused by people.
+Unable to control his thirst for killing, Kathir ended up killing them.
 Eventually, Kathir found the love of his life, Madhuri, a mute woman.
 They get married and settled in a remote cabin in the forest with twins Sonu and Manu.
-One day, Sonu hid himself in his father's jeep and followed him to document and vlog the hunting of wild animals by Kathir, but witness his father killing a bunch of tourists, who disrespected him in front of his kids, over a petty issue of marijuana.
+One day, Sonu hid himself in his father's jeep and followed him to document his father's hunt.
+He instead witnesses his father killing a bunch of tourists.

-Earlier, Kathir refused to provide marijuana to the tourists.
-Kathir explains to Sonu that he will not be able to understand his urge and requested him to hide this fact from the rest of the family.
-Eventually, Sonu told Madhuri and Manu about Kathir's true nature, where the family's peace was disturbed.
-When Madhuri wanted to abandon Kathir with the twins.
-She even assured Kathir that she will not go to the cops.
+Kathir explains to Sonu that he will not be able to understand and requests him to hide this from the rest of the family.
+Eventually, Sonu told Madhuri and Manu about Kathir's true nature.
 In the fear of losing his family again, Kathir locked up the twins and Madhuri.
-Madhuri then mixed tablets on Kathir's drinks which made him to fall asleep and Madhuri tried to escape again with the twins.
-Their plan backfires when Kathir saw them.
-Despite her pleadings that she will not report to the cops about Kathir, he refused to leave her with the twins.
+Despite her pleadings that she will not report to the cops about Kathir, he refused to leave her and the twins.
 In the ensuing argument, Kathir ended up accidentally killing Madhuri with his knife.
-His elder son and twin, Sonu was also accidentally killed in the altercation.
-Manu was terrified and taken back by Kathir.
+Sonu was also accidentally killed in the altercation.